RedmapleWood/Obscure-Revival/README.md

 ## 📜 Modpack & Usage Policy

 - ✅ **Non-commercial modpacks:** You are free to include this mod in any non-commercial modpack.
+Come up with a better idea about coding?
 If you let me know, I’d be thrilled—but it’s never required.
 - ❌ **Commercial use is strictly prohibited.** This includes, but is not limited to: selling modpacks, bundling as part of a paid mod, or profiting via advertisements or direct download links.

 ---